soapjs/soap-cli-common/README.md

 This package is intended for use within the `soap-cli` tool and other `soap` packages designed for code generation, such as `@soapjs/soap-cli-typescript`.
 It serves as a foundational layer, offering reusable components and structures that ensure consistency and efficiency in code generation processes.

-Developers can leverage the `PluginMap` class to handle dependencies and configurations for different programming languages, databases, web frameworks, and external services.
+Developers can leverage the `PluginMap` class to handle dependencies and configurations for different programming languages, databases, web frameworks, and cloud platforms.
 This centralization simplifies the adaptation and extension of `soap-cli` tools across different environments.

 ## Integration